 Why Study Mass and Digital Communications?

-Prepare for a career in the entertainment, media or news industry with a Communications major and a concentration in Mass Communications!
+Prepare for a career in the entertainment, media or news industry with a Mass Communications major!
 At E-town, located in south-central Pennsylvania, our students have the ability to explore multiple specialties within the field of communication.
 Students graduate with a degree in Communications, but take concentrated courses tailored for those specifically interested in mass and digital communications.

 In the Department of Communications